dazza-codes/aio-aws/README.md

 This project is alpha-status with a 0.x.y API version that could break.
 There is no promise to support or develop it extensively, at this time.
-For the curious, it can be used directly from a github tag.
-Note that any 0.x releases are likely to have breaking API changes.

 ## pip